-The path now crosses the stream which has been on your right and curves left up some steps in the bank to continue on the other side of the wooded valley.
-In 200m you come to a junction of paths at the edge of the wood, where you go out via a stile next to a wooden fieldgate into the corner of a field.
+The path now crosses the stream which has been on your right via another plank bridge.
+Follow it up some steps in the bank and round to the left to continue on the other side of the wooded valley.
+In 200m you come to a junction of paths at the edge of the wood, where you go out past a wooden fieldgate into the corner of a field.

 Go along the left-hand field edge.
 In the next corner veer left through a gap in the trees and continue on a grassy path curving up to the right towards a house.
 At the top go over a stile in the hedge and turn right onto a track.
 Shortly after passing the house the track joins a tarmac driveway and there is a footpath signpost pointing left, but you turn right through a belt of trees into the corner of a large recreation ground.

 From the memorial stone go across the grass to the right of the car park.
-Cross the B2115 carefully and turn right to go along a broad strip of grass alongside the road.
-75m beyond the corner of the recreation ground the longer afternoon route is along a driveway on the left signposted as the HWLT, now in the ‘right’ direction.
+Cross the B2115 carefully and turn right to go along a broad grassy strip alongside the road.
+The Short Walk route carries on along this road, but to continue the Main Walk turn left after 75m onto a driveway, joining the HWLT in the ‘right’ direction.

 Head north on the HWLT, initially on a driveway, then round the edge of a field and along the eastern side of a golf course.
 After crossing a stream the right of way goes along field edges past Lower Spark's Farm, but it is simpler to continue alongside the golf course.
 Turn right onto Spark's Lane and follow this into the hamlet of Brook Street.

-Head N along the driveway off the B2115, signposted as a public footpath.
+For the Main Walk, head N along the driveway off the B2115, signposted as a public footpath.
 Ignore a street off to the right and keep ahead, now on an unsurfaced track.
 Opposite the last house on the right turn left at a footpath signpost by a large oak tree and go through a kissing gate into a field.
 Follow a grassy path along its right-hand edge, turning right as indicated after 125m.
-In the next corner go through another kissing gate into a small wood.
-Where the path splits you can take either route; a fallen tree up ahead had once blocked the main path.
+In the next corner go through another kissing gate and follow a path through a copse.

-You soon come out into a large open area.
-Take the centre path ahead through rough grassland for 500m, heading N with trees down to your right and a golf course on your left.
+The path comes out into a large open area.
+Take the centre path ahead through rough grassland for 500m, heading N with trees down to your right and soon with a golf course visible on your left.
 At the bottom of a long gentle slope continue through a belt of trees.
 As you come out onto another part of the golf course, there is a footpath signpost by an old stile in the hedge on your right.

-The right of way continues on the other side of the hedge, but up ahead you would have to negotiate a narrow enclosed path with discouraging notices about swarming bees.
-In practice it appears that most locals simply continue along the side of the golf course and this is the route described below.
+The right of way appears to continue on the other side of the hedge, but further on a narrow enclosed path is sometimes impassable.
+In practice it appears that most locals continue alongside the golf course and this is the route described below.

 Providing there are no “Private” notices ahead, continue along the edge of the golf course for a further 350m.
 In the corner go through a gap in the hedge, down an awkward little bank and turn right onto a track.
 In 150m this public bridleway meets a lane at a bend, with the footpath you left earlier rejoining from the right.
 Keep ahead on the lane, which in 350m comes to a T-junction with the B2036 in the hamlet of Brook Street.

-Turn right briefly onto the B2036, then turn left towards Tanyard Farm to continue along the HWLT.
+Turn right briefly onto the B2036, then turn left to continue on the HWLT.
 This heads east along field edges and through small woods, gradually climbing to a ridge above the Ouse Valley.
 Join the farm drive from Lullings Farm and follow the track to Borde Hill Garden.

 In 250m follow the path down through a wood and across a stream at the bottom.
 Go up the right-hand edge of the next field.
 At the end of the trees on your right keep ahead across the grass towards a stile in the hedge on the far side.
-This takes you into another field where once again you go up its right-hand edge.
-Where the field opens out bear slightly right, still climbing; you will soon see a footpath signpost in the wire fence running across the field.
+Go over this and through a belt of trees into another field.
+Once again go up its right-hand edge and bear slightly right where it opens out, aiming for a footpath signpost in a wire fence which comes into view as you climb up the field.

-Go over a stile to the left of a metal fieldgate here and straight across the next field.
-In the far corner go through a wooden gate and bear left onto a track, which immediately forks.
-The walk continues along the right-hand track (straight on from your previous direction across the field).
+Go over a stile to the left of a metal fieldgate here and keep ahead across the next field.
+In the far corner go through a wooden gate and bear left onto a track (the Short Walk route), which immediately forks.

 Turn right onto the B2115, leaving the HWLT.
 Go across the junction with the B2036 and continue on a footpath heading east to Ardingly Road.
 Turn left onto the road and follow it round to the right, then take the public bridleway on the left into the Borde Hill estate.
 Go past Lullings Farm and turn right at a footpath junction (rejoining the HWLT) to reach Borde Hill Garden.

-For the short cut, ignore the driveway and head E alongside the B2115, towards its junction with the B2036.
+For the Short Walk, ignore the driveway off the B2115 and head E alongside the road to its junction with the B2036, passing a service station.
 On the far side of the mini-roundabout take the signposted footpath to the right of “Chilcotts”.
-Follow this alleyway for 500m, ignoring a right fork into a residential street after 60m and passing the entrance to a new housing estate (Mantell Park) halfway along.
+Follow this alleyway for 500m, ignoring a right fork into a residential street after 60m and going past the entrance to a new housing estate halfway along.

 The path comes out onto Ardingly Road.
-Ignore the footpath opposite (by Longacre Crescent) and turn left onto the road.
+Cross the road at the zebra crossing and turn left, ignoring the continuation of the footpath ahead.
 In 150m turn right at a mini-roundabout, now on Hanlye Lane.
-At the end of the houses continue on a tarmac path behind a hedge on the right-hand side of the road for 100m, then go through a gap in this hedge and cross the road with great care to take the driveway opposite (a public bridleway) into the Borde Hill estate.
+At the end of the houses continue on a tarmac path beside a hedge on the right-hand side of the road.
+In 100m go through a gap in this hedge and cross the road with great care into the driveway opposite, signposted as a public bridleway.

 Turn left onto Borde Hill Lane, then turn right at a junction into Copyhold Lane.
 Follow this minor road for just under 1 km, crossing the London–Brighton railway line.
 Where the HWLT turns off to the left, turn right to climb through a wood, briefly joining the Sussex Ouse Valley Way.
 Continue on a footpath heading south across a golf course.
 On the far side either cut across a large meadow to come out opposite Wickham Way, or continue along the public footpath via Wickham Farm.
 At the bottom of Wickham Way turn right and go under a railway bridge.
 Turn left onto a residential street and continue on a cycleway past a supermarket.
 Go back under the railway for the station.